Nigeria’s deadly winter

 The new year has begun in exceptionally violent fashion in north-eastern Nigeria, prompting Christian organizations to renew their pleas for better government security.

-Boko Haram, the militant group that wants to set up Islamic rule across Africa’s most populous country, has waged several attacks on specifically Christian targets in 2014’s early days:
+an extremist group that is located primarily in Northern Nigeria, the militant group that wants to set up Islamic rule across Africa’s most populous country, has waged several attacks on specifically Christian targets in 2014’s early days:

 Jan.
 26, Waga Chakawa village, Adamawa state: Attackers stormed St. Paul’s Catholic Church during mass, blocked the main door, detonated homemade bombs, and opened fire.
 Some victims had their throats slit.

 “My brother was slaughtered like [a] ram,” Moses Yohanna told the Associated Press.